Can I speak to someone who has recently completed this course?

 The partnership schools listed on our website are those that we have a strong existing relationship with, who we know have experienced mentors in place to help you.
-However, we regularly work with new schools who trainees have a preference or prior relationship with.
+However, we regularly work with new schools that trainees have a preference for, or with who, they have a prior relationship.
 In these circumstances, we will visit these schools, train mentors as appropriate and ensure all expectations are clear prior to the start of the course in September.

 I have no experience of teaching.
 Can I still apply?

 There is no requirement for you to have any experience of teaching before you apply for teacher training.
 We would encourage you to spend some time in school before the September start, and we arrange this for you if you wish.

 The best applications for teaching that we receive are those who demonstrate a real commitment to teaching and demonstrate consideration of the kind of teacher they aspire to be.
 Having many different experiences which relate to learning will support you with your interview answers.

 If I can’t meet all the requirements, can I still apply?

 Yes.
 All offers are conditional as requirements such as DBS need to be in place by September, therefore candidates who do not fully meet the requirements at the point of application, have until September to comply.